 Participant 1 is a Computer Science graduate student at Washington State University.
 He is a first year PhD student, male and 33 years old.
 Participant 1 is very enthusiastic about social media, apps, and using technology in his daily life.
 Currently he is focusing mostly on courses and his research.
 He also likes to socialize and go to different kind of events.

 Participant 2 is an Electrical engineering graduate student at Washington State University.
 He is a last year PhD student, male and 29 years old.
 Participant 2 is very enthusiastic about social media, apps, and using technology in his daily life.
 His first priority is finding job and deciding about his future career.

+Participant 3 is a graduate student and she is Asian American female.
+After her graduation, she wants to work in an industry.
+She likes to use Twitter to follow her friends and other colleagues around world.
+She usually uses text message to arrange a study activity or review session.

 Contextual Inquiry Sessions

 Process and Environment

-In general, our contextual review was conducted by three people who were in different stage of their academic life.
+The contextual inquiries were conducted at artificial intelligence lab in EME building, WSU in one day.
+All three participants came to AI lab and after explaining the study to them, they signed consent forms.
+In the next step we had interviews.
 One person was responsible for interview, the second person for main note taking.

+In general, our participants were three people who were in different stage of their academic life.
 We asked each participant series of questions about their expectation from EECS grad app, and followed them throughout their use of social media and apps.
-Each session approximately lasted 30-40 minutes depending on their elaboration in responses.
+Each session approximately lasted 30 minutes depending on their elaboration in responses.
 To see the set of questions asked, see Design project focus and research questions.

 Common Tasks and Themes

+In general, all participants prefer the app keep update them about academic and future career opportunities such as job positions in both industry and academia, upcoming conferences, assignment deadlines, and recent researches.
+Also they would like to find new friends with similar hobbies and socialize in events and remind them with cultural and sport events.

+Currently all participants are using different apps, social media websites, and professional websites for different purposes, but there is not a single tool which help them in all of the issues.
+Being intelligent and simple and not bothering members with too much information and notification are common expected features among all participants.

 Unique features of individual CI sessions

+Not allowing strangers to send private message

+Suggestion not only based on preference but also based on history

+Having checklist for graduation

 Synthesis of findings

 Requirements

+Table 1.
+Functional Requirements and Associated Usability Targets